Curioussoul119/ML/README.md

 # ML
-# This is an hands on experience with Machine Learning Algorithms
+# Hands on experience with Machine Learning Algorithms